 The Company emphasizes good service to it's current and future customers.
 Being a wholesale operation, the Company has relatively few customers.
 Owing to the importance and size of our customers, service excellence is one of our key priorities.
 Accordingly, service satisfaction is measured annually.
-Due to the Covid-19 panademic our service provision during the year was unusual in a number of ways, as for most of the year we were neither able to visit our customers nor invite them for visits.
+Because of the panademic, our service provision during the year was, like in the two preceding years, unusual in a number of ways, as for the large part of it we were neither able to visit our customers nor invite them for visits.
 Our long-term target is a customer service satisfaction score of 4.2 on a scale of 1-5.
-Our score in 2020 was 3.9, down by 0.1 from the preceding year.
+The year 2021 saw a positive year-on-year trend, with a score of 4.0, up 0.1 on the preceding year.